Global Jewish leaders: Australia’s antisemitism spike is a warning for democracies worldwide

 The J7 (Large Communities’ Task Force Against Antisemitism) brings together major Jewish organisations from Argentina, Australia, Canada, France, Germany, the United Kingdom and the United States to coordinate responses to rising anti‑Jewish hate.
 Leaders said the post‑October 7 surge, sustained at historically high levels, and foreign state‑linked terrorist activity in Australia mirror dynamics they are tracking across their own countries.

 “What is happening in Australia is not an exception; it should be a wake-up call to communities worldwide,” said Marina Rosenberg, ADL SVP for International Affairs.
 “Across North America, Europe and Latin America, Jewish communities are reporting the same pattern of unprecedented harassment, threats and incitement.
-When synagogues can be firebombed in Melbourne and Jews threatened and attacked in New York, London,
+When synagogues can be firebombed in Melbourne and Jews threatened and attacked in New York, London, Paris, Berlin, Buenos Aires and Toronto, this is a threat not only to Jewish safety but to democratic stability itself.

 New Australian antisemitism data raises global alarm

-New figures from the Executive Council of Australian Jewry (ECAJ) show that antisemitic incidents in Australia remain at historically high levels, at more than five times the average annual number before October 7, 2023, the largest spike of any J7 country between 2021 and 2024.
+New figures from the Executive Council of Australian Jewry (ECAJ) show that antisemitic incidents in Australia remain at historically high levels, at almost five times the average annual number before October 7, 2023, the largest spike of any J7 country between 2021 and 2024.
 While there has been a marginal reduction from last year’s all-time high, the most serious categories of incidents, including arson attacks against synagogues, pre‑schools and other Jewish institutions, are higher than in any previous year on record.

 ECAJ’s Report on Anti-Jewish Incidents in Australia 2025 documented 1,654 anti-Jewish incidents across Australia between 1 October 2024 and 30 September 2025, in addition to 2,062 incidents nationwide the year before.
 For full data and case studies, read ECAJ’s full report.